MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-enable-azure-disk-encryption-linux.md

 ### Use the custom template that you already have

-If you need to author a custom template to suit your needs, it's highly recommended that you start with one of the templates that are available on the [Azure Service Fabric cluster creation template samples](https://github.com/Azure-Samples/service-fabric-cluster-templates/tree/master) page.
+If you need to author a custom template, it's highly recommended that you start with one of the templates available on the [Azure Service Fabric cluster creation template samples](https://github.com/Azure-Samples/service-fabric-cluster-templates/tree/master) page.

 If you already have a custom template, double-check that all three certificate-related parameters in the template and the parameter file are named as follows and that values are null as follows: